 Reach Out & Touch Someone

-The design for the 4th side came at the request of an elite military training unit and it's ridiculously powerful for long range dry fire training.
+The design for the 4th side came at the request of an elite military training unit and it's ridiculously powerful for doing in-home and in-classroom dry fire training for long range shooting.

 There are a few layers to this...